jimbrig/terraform-azure/README.md

 # Terraform Azure Examples

-> Personal experimentation using Terraform to setup infrastructure on Azure
+> Personal experimentation using Terraform to setup infrastructure on Azure.

+Note that detailed documentation is provided within the individual example folders themselves.

 ## Examples